Breast Cancer Prevention (cont.)

 The cancer-causing DNA defects can be acquired at birth (inherited) or may develop during adult life.
 The inherited DNA defects are present in every cell of the body.
 On the other hand, DNA defects that develop during adult life are confined to the descendants (products of cell divisions) of the single affected cell.
 Generally, inherited DNA defects have a greater tendency to cause cancers and cancers that occur earlier in life than DNA defects that develop during adult life.

-Research has shown that 5%-10% of breast cancers are associated with mutations (defects) in two genes known as breast cancer-associated (BRCA) genes, BRCA1 and BRCA2.
+Research has shown that 5% to 10% of breast cancers are associated with mutations (defects) in two genes known as breast cancer-associated (BRCA) genes, BRCA1 and BRCA2.
 These genes function to prevent abnormal cell growth that could lead to cancer.
 Every cell in the body has two BRCA1 or BRCA2 genes, one inherited from each parent.
 A woman who has received one defective BRCA1 or BRCA2 gene from one parent and a healthy gene from the other is called a carrier of the defective BRCA gene.
 Even though only one healthy BRCA1 or BRCA2 gene is needed to help prevent cancerous growth of cells, the one remaining healthy BRCA gene is vulnerable to damage during adult life by environmental factors such as toxins, radiation, and other chemicals such as free radicals.
 Therefore, women bearing a defective BRCA1 or BRCA2 gene are at an increased risk of developing breast and ovarian cancers.
 Women carrying defective BRCA1 or BRCA2 genes also tend to develop these cancers earlier in life.

 Other rare genetic mutations are also associated with an increased risk for the development of breast cancer, including mutations of the tumor suppressor gene p53, the CHEK-2 gene, and the ATM (ataxia-telangiectasia mutation) gene.

-Since inherited DNA defects account for only 5%-10% of breast cancers, the majority of breast cancers are due to DNA damages that develop during adult life.
+Since inherited DNA defects account for only 5% to 10% of breast cancers, the majority of breast cancers are due to DNA damages that develop during adult life.
 Environmental factors that can cause DNA damage include free radicals, chemicals, radiation, and certain toxins.
 But even among individuals without inherited cancer-causing DNA defects, their vulnerability to DNA damage, their ability to repair DNA damage, and their ability to destroy cells with DNA damage, are likely to be genetically inherited.
 This is probably why the risk of cancer is higher among first-degree relatives of breast cancer patients, even among families that do not carry the defective BRCA1 and BRCA2 tumor-suppressing genes.

 Some of the errors in the normal control mechanisms allow the accumulation of additional errors in other parts of the system.
 These errors may lead to gene silencing of critical control genes or the overactivity of other growth-stimulating genes by activation of promoter sites adjacent to these otherwise normal genes.